 Department of Family and Protective Services Legislative Budget Board Testimony 9.13.18

 Public Health and Human Services Committee Testimony 8.9.18

 House Select Committee on Opioid Use Testimony 8.8.18

 Senate Select Committee on Violence in Schools Testimony 7.24.18

 NAMI Texas Publications

-Fifth Edition, By Brian D. Shannon & Daniel H. Benson
+Texas Criminal Procedure and the Offender with Mental Illness, Sixth Edition, Brian D. Shannon & Daniel H. Benson

 NAMI National Public Policy Reports

 NAMI National publishes reports on critical, emerging issues to help inform the public about the importance of effective mental health policy.